pelekon/Silesian-Undergrounds/config.md

-# Here is all needed information to create config.json file
+# Here is all needed information to create the config.json file
 `config.json` file should be placed in the `Data` directory, but it is not required, when `config.json` file does not exist default values are used.
 There is also no need of declaring whole config.json file with all fields, you can change as many as you want also only one field, for example:
 ```json
 {